What is Orthorexia?

 If you’re suffering from Orthorexia you will spend most of your time thinking about what you eat and whether it is ‘pure’ and unprocessed at the expense of other areas of your life.

 You may have started to follow a particular diet because you heard or read that it is a healthier way of eating but then find that if you don’t follow it rigidly you become anxious and distressed.

-As Emmy Gilmour, our Clinical Director says:
+As Emmy Brunner, our Director says:

 “Orthorexia is when a way of eating shifts from being a choice and temporary measure to becoming part of who you are and how you live.”

 Just like recognised eating disorders such as Anorexia and Bulimia, Orthorexia usually affects high-achieving individuals in pursuit of perfection.
 Restricting their diet to particular foods gives them a sense of control they aren’t getting in other areas of their lives.

 At The Recover Clinic we understand eating disorders inside and out.
 We realise that the issue isn’t the food but how you feel about yourself and how you respond to those feelings.

 Putting you on another (even if less restrictive) meal plan is not the answer.
 We need to find out what is causing you to eat in this way.

 As Orthorexia has not yet officially been recognised as an eating disorder, this may be the first time you have heard of it.
 There can be a fine line between healthy eating and obsessive behaviour so take a look at the symptoms below and see if they ring any alarm bells for you.